EmilSroka/Exercises_Data-structures-and-algorithms/src/pl/emilsroka/dynamicArray/dynamicArrayExercises.md

 - insert - add element at the end of array
 - insertAt - add element at given index and shift all the items on the right one index to the right
 - removeAt - remove element at given index and shift all the items on the right one index to the left
 - indexOf - return index of given element.
 If array doesn't contain element, method should return -1.
+Use equals method to comparing objects.
 - toString - return string representation of the array

 You can implement class as generic.